Benefits of Synchronous Communication for Remote Teams

-With workplaces increasingly switching to remote work, this scenario that was once a dream became a reality for many.
+With workplaces increasingly switching to remote work, the scenario of working from anywhere, which was once a dream, became a reality for many.

-Remote work has enabled employees to do their jobs from multiple locations, maintain a better work-life balance, and increase their overall job satisfaction.
+Remote work has enabled employees to do their jobs and holding a meeting from multiple locations, maintain a better work-life balance, and increase their overall job satisfaction.

-The truth is that we changed the way we do and perceive work.
-And this is why we had to change the way we communicate - to adapt and use asynchronous and synchronous communication interchangeably.
+The truth is that we have changed the way we do and perceive work.
+And this is why every organization in the world had to change the way it communicates.
+The development of using asynchronous and synchronous communication interchangeably led to adapting to the new way of working.

-We wanted to examine the way we communicate today, and see the benefits of synchronous vs asynchronous communication in the workplace, and help you skyrocket your productivity and allow you to do less while achieving more.
+We wanted to examine how we communicate today, review the advantages of synchronous vs. asynchronous communication in the workplace, and help you skyrocket your productivity and allow you to do less while achieving more.

 What is Synchronous Communication?

-The simplest explanation of synchronous communication would be to say it’s the communication that happens only in real-time.
-It can be via video or phone call, via chat messages, or in in-person meetings, but it’s important to note that all parties involved in a conversation are present at the same time.
+The simplest explanation of synchronous communication is that it's communication that happens only in real-time.
+It can be via video or phone calls, chat messages, or in-person meetings, but it's important to note that all parties involved are present simultaneously.

-Contrary to synchronous communication, asynchronous one can be defined as exchanging information in different moments.
+Asynchronous communication, unlike its synchronous counterpart, can be defined as exchanging information at different moments.

-Now when we explain what synchronous communication is, let’s see what benefits it brings to the workplace.
+Now that we explained what synchronous communication is let's see what benefits it brings to the workplace.

 - Brings people together.

-As they say “out of sight, out of mind”, remote employees might feel disconnected and alone, since they’re physically away from their team.
-The loneliness can become even greater if they work in different time zones from the rest of the team.
+As they say, "out of sight, out of mind", remote employees might feel disconnected and alone since they're physically away from their team.
+The loneliness can become even more significant if they work in different time zones from the rest of the team.

-Synchronous communication can help remote teams close the gap remote work has brought, as it helps them feel more connected and as a part of the team.
-Synchronous communication is also more informal since people usually don’t take too long to craft a message - it’s dynamic and fast, and it mimics spoken conversation.
-Due to its informal nature, remote workers perceive it as more friendly.
+Synchronous communication can help remote teams close the gap remote work has brought, as it helps them feel more connected and part of the team.
+Synchronous communication is also more informal since people usually take little time to craft a message - it's dynamic and fast and mimics spoken conversation.
+Due to its relaxed nature, remote workers perceive it as more friendly.

 - Helps in problem resolution.